-Ascent Trip ReportMONT ROYAL, in the center on the city of Montreal, is part of the unique Monteregian Hills, a linear chain of 8 isolated Hills, eroded remnants of volcanoes active about 125 million years ago.
+Ascent Trip ReportMONT ROYAL, in the center of the city of Montreal, is part of the unique Monteregian Hills, a linear chain of 8 isolated Hills, eroded remnants of volcanoes active about 125 million years ago.
 A super park for the enjoyment of the people of Montreal.......Montreal wouldn't be Montreal without Mont Royal.

 I was working in Beauharnois on the construction of a new Ferro-Alloy Plant, my family (Rose, Michael, Linda and Julie) visited Montreal for the very first time so we took this opportunity to hike Mont Royal.
 We would move to this area the following year.

 We parked the car at Lac aux Castors, walked the roads leading-to and looping-around the summit's Cross.
-Checked out the cross and on the way back visited the Overlook in front of the Chalet.
+Checked out the cross and on the way back visited the Overlook in front of the Chalet......
 Magnificent view of the city and its surroundings.

 The best way to feel the beauty of Mont Royal is to start the hike in the city area and make/wind your way to the top from any direction.